 You may be advised to go for further tests depending on your symptoms and the results of your initial tests.

 Treatment of ovarian cancer usually involves a combination of surgery and chemotherapy.
-Other treatments such as radiotherapy and target therapy may also be used in certain situations.
+Other treatments such as targeted therapy may also be used in certain situations.

 An individual with cancer should be assessed by a specialist to determine which modality of treatment is best suited for them.